elch93/tgc-proj1-spca/README.md

 ## Features

-Before I start on the features of my website project, to avoid confusion, I will like to point out some of the things that won't work and the reasons why.
+Before I start on the main features of my website project, I will like to point out some of the things that won't work on this website.

 #### The limited capabilities of HTML & CSS